joshuadjteam/DarWinAI/README.md

 # DarwinAI Chat with Batch File

 This repository contains a simple batch script that allows you to chat with Google's AI model (branded here as **"DarwinAI"**) directly from your Windows command prompt, using a graphical input box.
-It utilizes the fast and efficient `gemini-2.5-flash-preview-05-20` model.
+It utilizes the fast and efficient `Gemma` model.

 ## Features

-* Interactive chat with DarwinAI (powered by Google's `gemini-2.5-flash-preview-05-20` model).
+* Interactive chat with DarwinAI (powered by Google's `Gemma` model).
 * Graphical input box for questions (no typing directly into the console).
 * Continuous conversation: ask multiple questions without restarting the script.
 * Easy to set up and run on Windows.